Carreau/phd-dissertation/parts/part2.rst

 ..
 3

-The prepared sample is placed on the microscope and a drop of water is deposited on top of the upper coverslip to assure immersion of the light collecting objective.
-The collecting objective and the quadrant photodiode are place on top of the sample (:ref:`Optical tweezer <optical-tweezer>`).
+The prepared sample is placed on the microscope and a drop of water is deposited on top of the upper coverslip to assure  the immersion of the light collecting objective.
+The collecting objective and the quadrant photodiode are placed on top of the sample (:ref:`Optical tweezer <optical-tweezer>`).

-.. .. _ots-2:
-.. .. figure:: /figs/setup-plus-1.png
-..     :alt: schematic of setup plus one
-..     :width: 60%
-..
-..
-Schematic of experimental setup.
-The QPD situated after the collector allows
-..     to determine the displacement between the laser focus and the bead, which is used in combination with the
-..     predetermined trap stiffness to calculate the force exerted on the trapped sample.
-It needs to be
-..     correctly positioned before each experiment.

-The trapping laser is then aligned with the photodiode while verifying that no object is trapped during the process.
-The conjugation of the back focal plane of the objective with the AODs and the QPD is optimized by adjusting the distance of both objectives with respect to the sample.
+The trapping laser is then aligned with the photodiode, checking in the meantime that no object is trapped during the process.
+The conjugation of the objective back focal plane with the AODs and the QPD, is optimized by adjusting the distance of both objectives with respect to the sample.

-A trapping laser is positioned near the center of the microscope field of view using the custom written LabView program (:num:`Fig #fig-frontend`).
+A trapping laser is positioned near the center of the microscope field of view, using the custom written LabView program (:num:`Fig #fig-frontend`).
 The QPD is adjusted in X and Y direction to :math:`\Delta X  = \Delta Y = 0V`.
-This is done while no object trapped in the  laser focus.
+This has to be  done while no object is trapped in the  laser focus.

 Initial bead trapping
 =====================
 ..
 3

-Two maximum strength trap (~50mW/trap) are created near the center of the microscope field of view, separated by 15 to 20 µm.
-The sample plane is the then moved in the Z-direction by displacing the 3D piezo controlled sample stage to position the traps near the middle plane of the chamber.
-Temporarily removing the Infra Red filter from the microscope allows to see the reflection of the trapping lasers on the upper and lower coverslip and to determine the localisation of the middle plane of the observation chamber.
+Two maximum strength traps (~50mW/trap) are created near the center of the microscope field of view, separated by 15 to 20 µm.
+The sample plane is then moved in the Z-direction, by displacing the 3D piezo controlled sample stage, to position the traps near the chamber middle plane.
+A temporary removal of the infrared filter from the microscope allows to see the trapping lasers reflection on both the upper and lower coverslips and to determine the localisation of the observation chamber middle plane .

 .. _fig-frontend:
 .. figure:: figs/frontend.png